Afghanistan shock holders England for first ICC Cricket World Cup win

 Harry Brook put up a resistance with his 66-run innings, but fell to Mujeeb Ur Rahman in the 35th over to send England reeling at 169-8.

+“As spinners it’s hard to bowl in the powerplay, but I’ve been working in the nets to be as consistent as possible… We knew dew would be a factor.”

+Rashid said he hoped the victory would put a smile on the faces of people back in Afghanistan, where multiple earthquakes have killed around 1,000 and injured over 2,000.

 England lost the tournament’s opening match against New Zealand by nine wickets, but beat Bangladesh by 137 runs.
+Their captain Buttler said it was “a tough loss to take” but congratulated Afghanistan.

+“They outplayed us today.
+We were not at the level we wanted to be with the ball and the bat,” Buttler said.

+“Afghanistan have a really skilful attack… They put us under a lot of pressure.”

 Afghanistan suffered heavy losses in both their matches, as they lost to Bangladesh by six wickets and then to hosts India by eight wickets.